moua0061/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  name and newRoll is where the closure is used.
+I can tell because the console.log is reaching the variable of newRoll and name in the previous function via the parameters that was passed through.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The firs time dansRoll will will generate a random number 1-5, the second time will do the same.
+The name will always be the same and what could change is the newRoll which generates a random number each time dansRoll is invoked.
 c.
 What is the lexical scope of `newRoll`?
+  It is a block scope.git

 ### Task 3 - Stretch Goals